 - Take part in cultural events during Dagar Myrkurs or “the Days of Darkness.”
 This is an unofficial festivity where companies, clubs, and localities in East Iceland join hands to lighten up the dark days of this season with interesting events.
 This year the Days of Darkness take place from 2nd to 6th of November.
 You can follow us on Facebook where we share any events we hear about in the area during these days and all-year-round.

 - Super Jeep tours in the highlands.
 As snow covers the mountains and highlands of Iceland, we get a chance to drive to places otherwise only accessible by foot.
 Since the snow and frozen ground protects the delicate nature below, it is possible to drive specially equipped super jeeps off-road.
 This is a very popular activity among locals in East Iceland.
 It is also a great adventure you shouldn´t miss when traveling in Iceland.
 Join us on our tour up Mt.
 Kistufell to see for yourself.

 - Find frozen waterfalls.
 When the weather gets colder many of Iceland’s stunning waterfalls freeze over.
 Due to the high mountains in East Iceland, this part of the country has a wide selection of waterfalls.
 They come in all shapes and sizes making the smaller ones quick to freeze while the larger ones may not freeze until the weather gets really cold.

-- Ski or snowboard in the great ski areas of Oddsskarð and Stafdalur.
+- Ski or snowboard in the excellent ski area of Oddsskarð and Stafdalur.
 Both ski areas have some great slopes surrounded by stunning scenery.
 You can rent skis or snowboards at both ski areas.
 The opening season will depend on how the snow accumulates and can be found on the respective websites.
 If you happen to be in Iceland during the opening season why not take a day away from driving and slide down the slopes in Oddsskarð or Stafdalur.